 There are many exogenous ketones companies and products out there that you can try.
 However, our recommendation is Perfect Keto Base.

-We partner with Perfect Keto for many reasons:
+We love Perfect Keto for many reasons:

 Reason #1: Accessibility

-Many EK companies use a Multi-Level Marketing (MLM) model which means you cannot purchase their products directly.
+Some EK companies use a Multi-Level Marketing (MLM) model which means you cannot purchase their products directly.
 You have to be referred by a promoter and use their “Referrer Code” before checking out.